dseyler/biv-me/README.md

 ```bash
 git submodule update --init
 ```
+By default, this will install the submodule associated with this version of biv-me.
+Refer to the [FAQs](#faqs) for more information on version control of deep learning models.

 You can verify that the models have been downloaded by checking that the below directories contain .pth and .joblib files that are larger than 1 KB.
 If they don't, refer to the troubleshooting section below.

     src